ideascube/ansiblecube/README.md

  - Unzip image and burn it on an SD Card (class 10!)
  - ```dd bs=1M if=filename.img of=/dev/sdx```
  - Insert SD card on the board, first start is longer (update, SSH keys init, etc.)
- - Login woth SSH : Default password is 1234 for Armbian and pi / raspberry for Raspberry
+ - Login with SSH : Default password is 1234 for Armbian and pi / raspberry for Raspberry

 ### AMD64
- - [Download the last Debian jessie](http://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-8.2.0-amd64-lxde-desktop.iso), with or without graphical intercace :
+ - [Download the last Debian jessie](http://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-8.2.0-amd64-lxde-desktop.iso), with or without graphical interface :
  - Set up your serveur as you will do for any server you own
  - When asked, create a root user and an ideascube user (ideascube user password will be automatically overrided during ansible deployment)